How do I track my money? (Simple ways to understand what is going on)

 How much do you want to save per week or per month?
 Do you want to cut down on eating out or reduce your utility bills?

 If you set a target and monitor it, you will create far more energy and will to achieve it.
-Gamifying it, i.e. trying to shave off some costs each day or week and looking for cheaper alternatives will help make it a little more fun rather than just an exercise to spend less.
+Gamifying it, i.e., shaving off some costs each day or week and looking for cheaper alternatives will help make it a little more fun rather than just an exercise to spend less.

 Tracking your goals helps you set a clear path to that holiday or buy that present because you have sent yourself a target, tracked your progress and know when you have achieved it.
 The sense of accomplishment will feel great.